Lee's Rapid Deconstruction

 - Monsters made of bone: generic skeletons, skeletal warriors, ancient champions, bone dragons, revenants, flying skulls, curse skulls, Murray

 - Bone creatures may be killed outright (chance based on spell power).

 - Monsters made of rock and stone: earth elementals, gargoyles, Roxanne.

 - Monsters made of ice: ice beasts, ice statues, simulacra, but not ice devils or ice fiends.

 - Monsters made of crystal: orange crystal statues, crystal golems.

-- Monsters made of metal: iron golems, iron elementals, metal gargoyles, silver statues, but not iron imps, iron devils, or iron dragons.
+- Monsters made of metal: iron golems, iron elementals, war gargoyles, silver statues, but not iron imps, iron devils, or iron dragons.